 With the economy reeling from the oil crisis, newspapers saw circulations and bottom lines in freefall.
 This campaign helped save the Mainichi, a national newspaper with a loyal following.

 - Developed and placed the Kanebo “Lady ’80” cosmetics series of newspaper advertisements.

 This “new style for a new era” series included full-page advertisements featuring Prime Minister Thatcher when she visited Japan.

+- Planned and produced events and more to commemorate NASA’s 25th anniversary.
 This campaign centered on Sally Ride, the world’s first female astronaut, and coincided with her visit to Japan.

-This campaign was not so much for a specific product as it was to generate enhanced awareness of dental hygiene and the importance of brushing well.
-The campaign won “advertisement of the year” awards from both Nihon Keizai and Yomiuri newspapers.
+- Created the Dental Hygiene Week advertising for Sunstar.
+Not so much for a specific product but more to generate enhanced awareness of oral hygiene and the importance of brushing well, the campaign won “advertisement of the year” awards from both the Nihon Keizai and Yomiuri newspapers.

 - Produced the “Fujitsu Presents Frank Sinatra in Japan” campaign bringing jazz superstar Frank Sinatra to Japan for the first time in over a decade.

 - Launched a “Save the Crane” campaign in cooperation with the Wild Bird Society of Japan when wild cranes were on the verge of extinction in Japan.
 This campaign helped raise both awareness and financing for a support sanctuary for the red-crowned crane.

 - Planned and produced the 1st Fujitsu Concorde Jazz Festival.
 Teaming up with Concorde Records, this festival brought leading jazz musicians from all over the world to thrill Japanese fans for decades.